ASoleimaniB/BERT_FEVER/README.md

 # BERT for Evidence Retrieval and Claim Verification

 ## This is a repository for the code we used in "BERT for Evidence Retrieval and Claim Verification".
-The paper has been accepted in ECIR and would be published soon.
-Meanwhile, you can see the older version here: https://arxiv.org/abs/1910.02655
+The paper has been published in ECIR: https://link.springer.com/chapter/10.1007/978-3-030-45442-5_45

 This repository is still updating.
 Meanwhile, I've added the hyperparameters.